MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

     toc: false
     draft: false
     ---
-    This release includes a fog-flavored bauble of three sides, providing the restless digital spirits a brief respite from their painful awareness of impermanence.
+    This release includes a fog-flavored bauble of three equal sides, providing the restless digital spirits a brief respite from their painful awareness of    impermanence.

     You can find the new version under the usual shadowy bridge.